cvonfeldt/microsoft-sentinel-investigations/README.md

 ---

-### The main investigation ("part 4" documented in this README) was 100% self-guided and not included in the original lab - there were supplied custom deployed rules that mapped out the attack exactly - but I wanted to perform a full end-to-end manual investigation using my own queries and reasoning *without* the deployed rules.
+### The main investigation ("part 4" documented in this README) was 100% self-guided and not included in the original lab.
+There were supplied custom deployed rules that mapped out the attack exactly, but I chose to add this part myself to perform a full end-to-end manual investigation using my own queries and reasoning *without* the deployed rules.
+I only compared the list of deployed lab rules upon completion of my self-guided mapped out attack.
 My reasoning for this was:
 - #### 1).
 I know that there aren't custom rules for every attack that SOC's see, and that pattern recongition and attack-chain analysis are crucial when it comes to responding to novel attacks in a timely and effective manner, and
 - #### 2).
 I really enjoy the detection process of finding how and where cyber attack's develop using my own knowledge of MITRE attack techniques, networking, and different attack patterns!

-### This ended up being a fantastic excercise and I gained what I feel was extremely valuable experience working through the multi-stage attack detection in Sentinel.
+### This ended up being a fantastic simulation exercise and I gained what I feel was extremely valuable experience working through the multi-stage attack detection in Sentinel.
 In the detection I strengthened my ability of KQL querying and overall understanding of a wide variety of ingested logs/data, such as firewall tools (Palo Alto Network), EDR tools (CrowdStrike), IAM platforms (Okta), and cloud platforms (AWS CloudTrail and Google Cloud Platform).
+There were many "aha" moments, many moments where I had to circle back after gathering more information, and admittedly some moments where I made mistakes - but those actually ended up being some of the areas where I learned the most!

 ---